 - Improving health care practices at long-term care homes;

-- Supporting the work of physicians and other health care workers in hospitals, both large and community-based;
+- Supporting the work of physicians and other health care workers in hospitals, both large and small;

 - Innovation in family medicine practices;